felipecarl/cs-study-lab/docs/nodejs/nestjs.md

 -  `const config = new DocumentBuilder()`: swagger auto documentation
 -  `await app.listen(process.env.PORT || 3000);` will start the server :D
 -  `bootstrap();` executes the main fn

+### src/app.module.ts
+- Is the root module of the application, where Nest loads all configs and modules
+- In nest, everything spins around Modules
+- `@Module()` decorator, tells Nest that the class is a logical container
+- `imports: [...]` lists other modules that will be loaded and be available globally inside nest
+- `ConfigModule.forRoot({ isGlobal: true })` automatically loads env vars from `.env`, creates a global provider called ConfigService, that can be injected at any location of the app
+  - `isGlobal: true` makes unecessary to import `ConfigService` around other modules, it's global automatically
+- `TypeOrmModule.forRootAsync()` configures TypeORM, for SQL DBs
+  - `forRootAsync()` indicates that the config will be async (may depend on env vars, initialization of other modules, etc)
+  - Inside the forRootAsync
+    - `inject: [ConfigService]` tells nest "before running `useFactory`, inject the instance of ConfigService here, that means, nest resolves ConfigService using DI
+    - `useFactory: (cfg: ConfigService) => ({ ... })` is a configuration factory, a fn that returns the configuration object of the TypeORM, inside of it the cfg (ConfigService) is used to read env vars dynamically, it returns something like a default `ormconfig.js`
+    - `type: 'postgres'` -> sets db driver
+    - `url` -> complete connection string (user, password, host, db)
+    - `autoLoadEntities` -> register all entities (@Entity) without having to list them manually
+    - `synchronize: false` -> should never be `true` in production, as it creates/modify automatically based on entities, only useful in dev
+    - `logging: true` -> logs executed SQL queries, good for debugging